Starbucks CEO is stepping down. Howard Schultz returning as interim boss

 The announcement came just hours before the company's annual shareholder meeting.
 Howard Schultz, who led Starbucks for three decades and built the company from 11 stores and 100 employees to 28,000 stores worldwide, will return as interim CEO.
 He is taking on the position as a volunteer, the company said, with compensation of $1.

-The Starbucks board thanked Johnson for his leadership, citing the challenges brought on by the pandemic, which it called "one of the most difficult periods in modern history."
+The Starbucks Board of Directors thanked Johnson for his leadership, citing the challenges brought on by the pandemic, which it called "one of the most difficult periods in modern history."

-After an initial plunge in the very early days of the pandemic, Starbucks shares quickly recovered and soared to a record high last summer.
-Even as restaurants struggled, coffee sales remained strong, in part thanks to Starbucks' drive-throughs.
+After an initial plunge in the very early days of the pandemic, Starbucks shares began a steady recovery in mid-2020 and soared to a record high last summer.
+Even as restaurants struggled, coffee sales were strong, in part thanks to Starbucks' drive-throughs.
 By spring of 2021, the company said U.S. sales had made a "full recovery."

 But Starbucks has not been able to slow a grassroots unionization drive that took off in Buffalo, New York, last year.
 In December, two out of three stores voted to join Workers United, affiliated with the Service Employees International Union, becoming the first Starbucks stores in the U.S. to form unions.
 Since then, four more stores — one in Mesa, Arizona, and three others in the Buffalo area — have joined them, and more than 130 other locations have petitioned for union votes.